JaylynneCM/Monterroso-Data-Science-Portfolio/TidyData-Project/README.md

 Steps to tidy data before creating visualizations:

-Step 1: Identifying the wide format of the dataset familiarize yourself with the data using df.head() df.describe()
+ 1: Identifying the wide format of the dataset familiarize yourself with the data using df.head() df.describe()

-Step 2: Melting 71 columns into a long format pd.melt()
+ 2: Melting 71 columns into a long format pd.melt()

-Step 3: Splitting the Gender_Sport column into two distinct variables st.split()
+ 3: Splitting the Gender_Sport column into two distinct variables st.split()

-Step 4: Filtering out NaN values .dropna()
+ 4: Filtering out NaN values .dropna()

 New data frame should look like this:
 ```